DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_rdm_terms.md

  > Definition according to CODATA: "An activity within archiving in which specific items of data are maintained over time so that they can still be accessed and understood through changes in technology."
 [CODATA RDM Terminology (version 2023)](https://doi.org/10.5281/zenodo.10626170) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 The CODATA definition implies that data preservation is part of the objectives with data archiving.
-When archiving data, data files should be in preferred file formats.
-Preferred file formats ensures that users are able to open them long into the future.
-Furthermore, data should be well described including a readme-file (in a preferred file format) and also rich, describing metadata.
+When archiving data, data files should be in persistent file formats that ensure that users are able to open them long into the future.
+Furthermore, data should be well described with rich metadata, following standards and possibly including a readme-file.
 This ensures that future users understand what information the data holds.
 A good description is thus also part of data preservation.

 Finally, backup routines is crucial in order to avoid data loss if something unforeseen happens to the dataset.